César Azpilicueta: Personal life

 Azpilicueta is trilingual.
 He is fluent in Spanish, French, and English.
-As of 2021, he is working to complete an online degree, an MBA in Business Management at the Berlin School of Business and Innovation.
+As of 2021, he was working to complete an online degree, an MBA in Business Management from the Berlin School of Business and Innovation.

+In June 2023, Azpilicueta announced on his Instagram page that he had successfully completed a 4-day program and received a certificate in the business of entertainment, media and sports from Harvard Business School.